c2j185/Final_Project/README.md

 - The race with the most cases was generally white.

 ### Recommendation for future analysis
-- Try to find data on secondary causes of death that may not have been cause by COVID, but was put as the cause because the person was positive.
+- Try to find data on secondary causes of death that may not have been cause by COVID, but was put as the cause because the person was COVID positive.
 - Now that vaccines have been available, include the vaccine data.

 ### Anything the team would have done differently
-- Spend more time looking for a more accurate dataset
+- Spend more time looking for a more complete dataset
 - Research API requirements and limitations